Shepard Fairey: Legal issues with appropriation and fair use

 In February 2009, Fairey filed a federal lawsuit against the Associated Press, seeking a declaratory judgment that his use of the AP photograph was protected by the fair use doctrine and so did not infringe their copyright.
 At first, Fairey claimed that he used the photo of Clooney and Obama, cropped the actor out of the shot, and made other changes.
 In October 2009, Shepard Fairey admitted he had tried to deceive the Court by destroying evidence that he had instead used the photograph alleged by the AP.
 Fairey admitted he had used a close-up shot of Obama, also taken by Mannie Garcia, as the AP had long alleged.
 The solo photo appears much more similar to the final HOPE poster than the photo of Clooney and Obama.
-Fairey's lawyers announced they were no longer representing him, and Laurence Pulgram, an intellectual property lawyer, stated that the revelation definitely put Mr. Fairey's case "in trouble".
+Fairey's lawyers announced they were no longer representing him, and Laurence Pulgram, an intellectual property lawyer, stated that the revelation put Mr. Fairey's case in trouble.

 In May 2010, a judge urged Fairey to settle.
 The parties settled in January 2011.
 On February 24, 2012, Fairey pleaded guilty to criminal contempt of court for "destroying documents and manufacturing evidence."
 On September 7, 2012, Fairey was sentenced to 300 hours of community service, ordered to pay a $25,000 federal fine, and placed on probation for two years by U.S. Magistrate Judge Frank Maas.

-Shepard Fairey was also charged with destruction of property in 2015 for tagging 18 posters at unsanctioned sites.
+Fairey was also charged with destruction of property in 2015 for tagging 18 posters at unsanctioned sites.
 The case was later dismissed.

+Writing

+In 2024, Shepard Fairey wrote the afterword to Iggy and The Stooges: The Authorized Biography by authorized Alice Cooper biographer Jeffrey Morgan.